ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 These stories anecdotally support a hypothesis: Humans develop the proper abstraction only when they hit the limit of their computational power.

 * John von Neumann didn't bother to look for a more elegant solution, because he was able to brute force an infinite series so easily.
-* I was forced to develop useful abstractions in college, to compensate for my brain's relative lack of compute power.
 * When science exceeds the physiological limits of our brains' capabilities, scientists seek and find appropriate abstractions that allow civilization to advance.
 * And NASA computer scientists (perhaps some of the smartest, most exacting and meticulous people assembled since the Manhattan Project)  write code that is so inscrutable that modern-day maintainers are forced to read the authors' mail to figure out what the hell the software was intended to do.